Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 D-Visa

-The original and photocopy of the Confirmation Form for Foreigners Permanent Residence Status issued by the Ministry of Public Security of China.
+The original and photocopy of the Confirmation Form for Foreigners' Permanent Residence Status issued by the Ministry of Public Security of China.

 We kindly remind you that: